Information on Bedbugs

 Dust

-• After mattress dries after spraying, use a zippered cover to protect against bedbugs.
+After mattress and box spring dries after spraying, use a zippered cover to protect against bedbugs.
 You can get one as part of the kit mentioned above or from Bug Patrol.
+Low cost covers can be purchased from WalMart called MicronOne or premium covers from Allerzip.

 Bed Leg Interceptors

-Follow this link to find a qualified local bedbug exterminator near you.
-Please keep in mind that if the bed bugs are not treated correctly, insects missed will begin to multiply and the problem will return.
+Please keep in mind that if the bed bugs are not treated correctly or if sprays that kill eggs aren't used, missed insects will begin to multiply and the problem will return.
 Don't use a pest control company unless they have extensive experience treating bed bugs.

 A pest control expert could also provide additional valuable information on bedbugs.
 You could then compare the cost of hiring a professional pest control expert vs. doing it yourself.